 Identification: AT-E009 Name: The address of the Beneficiary Reference Party Description: The information should reflect the address of a person or entity in relation to whom a Beneficiary receives a payment.
-This attribute can be provided in an unstructured, hybrid or structured for following the specifications set out in the documents referred to in sections are set out in the documents referred to in sections.
+This attribute can be provided in an unstructured, hybrid or structured format following the specifications set out in the documents referred to in section 0.5.1.